christear/REST/README.md

 #### 1. Introduction

-The R3ESeq is a toolkit for RNA 3'End Sequencing data analysis, which could be applied on both bulk RNA-seq data from mutiple 3'End Sequencing methods and common Single cell sequencing (SC-seq) data, including 10X genomics Chromium System.
+The REST is a toolkit for RNA 3'End Sequencing data analysis, which could be applied on both bulk RNA-seq data from mutiple 3'End Sequencing methods and common Single cell sequencing (SC-seq) data, including 10X genomics Chromium System.

 The tools has been tested on: